Spinning roller coaster: Spinning wild mouse coasters

 In 1997, the first spinning wild mouse roller coaster opened at the defunct Dinosaur Beach pier at Wildwood, New Jersey.
-Similar to the design of other wild mouse coasters, the ride features a track layout and cars similar to a Virginia Reel, except the ride is made of steel rather than wood, and the seats face in one direction instead of toward each other.
-The layout of the ride boasts many hairpin turns and small hops.
+Similar to the design of other wild mouse coasters, the ride features hairpin turns, but navigated with spinning cars.
 The design, noted for its portability and small footprint, became popular at smaller amusement parks and fairs.
 One well-known installation of the ride was Primeval Whirl at Disney's Animal Kingdom, which closed in 2020.

 The spinning wild mouse was first manufactured by Reverchon Industries of France.
 In 2003, the company merged with Italy's Zamperla.
 Both companies eventually split apart again by 2006, when each began releasing their own spinning wild mouse coasters.
 Italy's Fabbri Group introduced a spinning model in 2006, and Maurer Söhne has been developing and constructing spinning coaster models since the early 2000s.
-In China, the amusement ride company Golden Horse has also released its own version.
+In China's Jinma Rides also produces a version of the ride.